Yr-Maul/readme-teste/README.md

 ---

 ## About
-UniCrossed is a comprehensive social networking platform designed specifically for university students.
-The platform facilitates meaningful connections between students across different universities, enabling them to share knowledge, collaborate on projects, participate in group discussions, and build lasting academic and professional relationships.
+UniCrossed is a comprehensive study platform designed specifically for university students who face challenges in meeting new people and understanding their university content.
+The platform bridges the gap between social networking and academic support, creating an environment where students can connect with peers while accessing and sharing educational content.

-The application combines modern web technologies with real-time communication features, providing an intuitive and engaging user experience that makes academic networking as simple as swiping through profiles.
+The application combines modern web technologies with real-time communication features, providing an intuitive and engaging user experience that makes both academic collaboration and social networking as simple as swiping through profiles.

 ---